The Ancient Theatre Archive

 (Latin; sing. analemma; from Greek ἀναλήμματα: supporting walls).
 Supporting or retaining walls for the audience seating area in a Roman or Greek theatre; more specifically, the wing walls which flank the stage, and against which the end seats of the auditorium abut.

-(Greek: stage trap door, literally, “that which presses upward.”)
-Allowed characters such as the Furies to rise up from below the ground level of the theatre; later half of the fourth century BCE according to Pollus; [Ancient source: Pollus, Onomasticon 4.127,132]
+(Greek; pl. anapiesmata: stage trap door).
+The stage and orchestra of Greek and Roman theatres featured mechanical devices to enhance dramatic presentations.
+One such device was the anapiesma, literally meaning “that which presses upward.”
+This stage trap door allowed characters such as the Furies to rise up dramatically from below the ground level of the theatre, creating spectacular theatrical effects.
+Later half of the fourth century BCE, according to Pollus; [Ancient source: Pollus, Onomasticon 4.127,132]

 architectural orders